-Goodstone Inn and Restaurant operates a small sustainably managed farm on its beautiful 265-acre estate.
-The farm provides the highest quality of produce and protein for the award-winning, farm-to-table restaurant at our Middleburg bed and breakfast.
-The farm is home to a flock of sheep, an intensively managed vegetable garden, apiary, cut flower beds, orchard, laying hens, our friendly goats, Daisy and Duke and a regal llama named Greyson, who proudly guards the Goodstone sheep.
+Goodstone Inn operates an intimate sustainably managed farm on its expansive 265-acre estate.
+The farm provides the highest quality of produce for our award-winning, farm-to-table Conservatory Restaurant.
+The farm is home to a flock of sheep, an intensively managed vegetable garden, apiary, cut flower beds, orchards and laying hens.
+Our friendly goats, Daisy and Duke along with our regal llama Greyson, who proudly guards the Goodstone sheep, are our local celebrities.

 Goodstone grows pasture-raised lamb, eggs, vegetables, mushrooms, orchard fruit, cane berries, herbs, micro greens and cut flowers.